Course - Themes in Theatre History - DRA1001

 This course gives a practical-theoretical introduction to the history and development of theatre in a global perspective.
 Different theatre forms and traditions are approached from historical, aesthetic and social perspectives, through theoretical and practical teaching methods and archival research on historical sources.

-The course looks for example at theatre history with an emphasis on European/Western theatre, its forms and functions; and further on Norwegian theatre history from the Renaissance until today, with an emphasis on the development of Norwegian theatre institutions.
-The course also looks at a selection of historical and contemporary non-Western theatre traditions.
+The course looks for example at the development of European/Western theatre, its forms and functions; and further on Norwegian theatre history from the Renaissance until today, with an emphasis on the development of Norwegian theatre institutions.
+The course also looks at a selection of non-Western theatre traditions and offers critical perspectives through readings of decolonial and feminist historiography.

 Learning outcome